Where are the best places in the state of New Mexico?

 - Luis Lopez (Pop.
 239)

-If you’re curious enough, here are the worst places to live in New Mexico:
+If you’re curious enough, here are the worst places to live in New Mexico according to the data:

 - Belen (Pop.
 7,184)

-Detailed List Of The Best Cities In New Mexico
+Detailed List Of The Best Places To Live In New Mexico